anvilgeorge/anti-scraping-tool/README.md

 **Please read**

+Revisions since most recent release:
+ - Jan 2, 2025 - see packet filtering near the bottom of the file

 Tools to prevent web scraping

 The tools first identify the ip address of the party you would like to ban, ie. an ip address that is making a significant number of web requests.
 It then provides all of the ip addresses associated with that party.
 Those addresses are then added to the packet filter and blocked.